Without the Spirit of God impacting our hearts, we cannot know or believe the things of God.

 27 When I bring them back from the peoples and gather them from the lands of their enemies, then I shall show Myself holy through them in the sight of the many nations.
 28 Then they will know that I am the Lord their God because I made them go into exile among the nations, and then I gathered them again to their own land; and I will leave none of them there any longer.
 29 I will not hide My face from them any longer, for I will have poured out My Spirit on the house of Israel,” declares the Lord God.
 Ezekiel 39:11,21-22,27-29 (NASB)

-Eyes will be opened all over the world when God pours out His Spirit into the hearts of women and men.
-Faith will take root and a true recognition of God’s presence and identity will be known to all.
+Eyes will be opened all over the world in that time as God pours out His Spirit into the hearts of the women and men of that nation.
+Faith will take root, and a true recognition of God’s Messianic presence, power, and identity will be known to all.

 The prophet Joel also writes about this coming event: